Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Results

-\heading{ID performance trends.} For models trained on Icentia11k (Table~\ref{tab:icentia_in}), the single-epoch baseline achieves a macro-AUROC of 0.970, establishing a strong foundation.
-The S4-based single-epoch model already outperforms the ResNet baseline by 0.4\% (0.966 vs. 0.970), confirming S4's architectural advantages before considering multi-epoch benefits in line with previous investigations \cite{al2025benchmarking}.
-Multi-epoch models demonstrate consistent improvements, with optimal performance achieved at 30 input epochs (macro-AUROC: 0.980, +1.0\% improvement).
-Uncertainty estimates are on the order of $10^{-4}$ level across models.
+\heading{ID performance trends.} For models trained on Icentia11k (Table~\ref{tab:icentia_in}), the S4-based single-window baseline achieves a macro-AUROC of 0.970, establishing a high-performance baseline.
+The S4-based single-window model already outperforms the ResNet baseline by 0.4\% (0.9702 vs. 0.9663), confirming S4's architectural advantages before considering multi-window benefits in line with previous investigations \citep{al2025benchmarking}.
+Multi-window models demonstrate consistent improvements, with optimal performance achieved at 30 input windows (macro-AUROC: 0.9800, +1.0\% improvement).
+Uncertainty estimates are on the order of $10^{-4}$ across models.
 This represents improvements across all rhythm classes.
-At a fixed AF sensitivity of 0.9, specificity improves from 0.903 (single-epoch S4) to 0.987 (30 epochs).
+At a fixed AF sensitivity of 0.9, specificity improves from 0.9033 (single-window S4) to 0.9869 (30 windows).

-For LTAFDB training (Table~\ref{tab:itafdb_id}), the multi-epoch advantage is even more pronounced.
-The single-epoch model achieves a modest macro-AUROC of 0.903, representing an 4.7\% improvement over the ResNet baseline (0.862), which again confirms S4's superiority for this challenging dataset before any multi-epoch modeling.
-Multi-epoch models show dramatic improvements from as few as two input epochs.
-Peak performance occurs at 10 input epochs (macro-AUROC: 0.968, +7.3\% improvement), with exceptional gains in atrial fibrillation detection (AF: 0.832 to 0.984, +18.3\%).
-Notably, the performance remains consistently high across the 10-40 epoch range (macro-AUROC: 0.961-0.968), with different rhythm classes achieving their optimal performance at different points within this stable range: normal rhythm (N) at 20 epochs (0.995), and SVTA at 40 epochs (0.929).
-Correspondingly, AF specificity rises from 0.979 (single-epoch S4) to 0.998 (30 epochs).
-Among these models, the 20-epoch configuration achieves statistically equivalent performance to the best model (macro-AUROC: 0.967), demonstrating the robustness of the multi-epoch approach across this temporal range and providing flexibility in clinical deployment scenarios.
+For LTAFDB training (Table~\ref{tab:itafdb_id}), the multi-window advantage is even more pronounced.
+The single-window model achieves a modest macro-AUROC of 0.9029, representing a 4.7\% improvement over the ResNet baseline (0.8621), which again confirms S4's superiority for this challenging dataset before any multi-window modeling.
+Multi-window models show substantial improvements from as few as two input windows.
+Peak performance occurs at 10 input windows (macro-AUROC: 0.9684, +7.3\% improvement), with exceptional gains in atrial fibrillation detection (AF: 0.8319 to 0.9841, +18.3\%).
+Notably, the performance remains consistently high across the 10-40 window range (macro-AUROC: 0.9612-0.9684), with different rhythm classes achieving their optimal performance at different points within this stable range: normal rhythm (N) at 20 windows (0.9950), and SVTA at 40 windows (0.9285).
+Correspondingly, AF specificity rises from 0.9794 (single-window S4) to 0.9983 (30 windows).
+Among these models, the 20-window configuration achieves performance that is statistically equivalent to the best model (macro-AUROC: 0.9664), demonstrating the robustness of the multi-window approach across this temporal range and providing flexibility in clinical deployment scenarios.